tc39/notes/meetings/2017-09/sept-28.md

 YK: So for stage 0 and 1 it seems as though these have some lenience but Stage 2 or 3 should prepare these materials before the deadline.

-LBR: I'm not asking for consensus - let's defer to next meeting.
+LEO: I'm not asking for consensus - let's defer to next meeting.

 JHD: No, let's make a decision now, and we can change it in November if need be.